Gordo Banks

-Silky sharks are another signature sighting, patrolling the blue from mid-water to the safety stop.
-Sightings vary day to day, but Gordo Banks offers some of the best chances in Los Cabos to meet these pelagics in their natural environment.
+When the water is warmer, silky sharks are another characteristic sighting, patrolling the area from mid-depth to the safety stop.
+Although sightings vary daily, Gordo Banks offers some of the best opportunities in Los Cabos to encounter these pelagics in their natural habitat.

 Requirements & Safety

-Due to its offshore location, Gordo Banks offers a truly advanced pelagic dive, best suited for experienced divers who are comfortable in deep water without visual references.
-With potentially strong currents and blue-water drift, excellent buoyancy control and gas management are essential.
+Due to its offshore location, Gordo Banks is an advanced-level pelagic dive.
+It is ideal for experienced divers who are comfortable in deep water without visual references.
+With potentially strong currents and open-ocean drifting, excellent buoyancy control and proper air management are essential.

-For this reason, and to ensure every diver is fully prepared, participation is limited to Advanced Open Water certified divers with a minimum of 40 logged dives who have completed recent dives with our team, allowing us to assess buoyancy control, air consumption, and overall readiness prior to the Gordo Banks dive.
+For this reason, participation is limited to Advanced Open Water certified divers with a minimum of 40 logged dives.
+To ensure your safety, it is a requirement to have completed recent dives with us; this allows us to evaluate your buoyancy, air consumption, and overall readiness before heading to Gordo Banks.

 -